AG7GN/fe-pi/README.md

 We don't want PulseAudio to be the default audio device.
 Why?
 Because we don't want applications that use audio to interfere with the operation of the ham radio applications.

-__IMPORTANT__:  I have noticed that when PulseAudio is updated as part of the normal Raspbian updates, `/usr/share/alsa/pulse-alsa.conf` may be overwritten.
-Please check this file whenever PulseAudio is updated and make sure that all lines are commented out as described below.
+__IMPORTANT__:  I have noticed that when `pulseaudio` is updated as part of the normal Raspbian updates, `/usr/share/alsa/pulse-alsa.conf` may be overwritten.
+Please check this file whenever `pulseaudio` is updated and make sure that all lines are commented out as described below.

 Make a copy of `/usr/share/alsa/pulse-alsa.conf`: